Your home page is like a gateway. Usually it’s the first page your audience sees and your one chance to make a good first impression.

 Many businesses make the mistake of waffling about their story – how great their new service is, their fabulous new team member, or that they’ve been in business 10 years.
 It’s all ‘I’m’ doing this or ‘we’re’ doing that.

 Do you really think that’s what your customer wants to hear?

 They’re not interested in you; they only want to know if you have something they want.
 You do that by speaking from the customers’ point of view.
 Stop using ‘I’ and start using ‘you’, ‘your’ and ‘you’re’.

 On your home page copy, always satisfy your customers’ desires first.
 Your visitor may want to explore your company profile, team page and history at a later stage.

 There’s nothing worse than viewing a website only to find spelling and grammar mistakes.
 It looks unprofessional and harms your credibility.

 Be sure to use an extra pair of eyes to spot silly errors before you publish.

-But your editing stage should be more than simple proof reading.
-When you edit, you should be focussing more on refining your copy to make it persuasive, targeted and believable.
+And your editing stage should be more than simple proof reading.
+When you edit, you should be focusing more on refining your copy to make it persuasive, targeted and believable.